The coronavirus and impacts on travel, visa and permits

 If you have applied for an extension on your visa before your current visa expires, you have the right to remain in Sweden until the Migration Agency has made a decision.
 Please, note that you are not allowed to combine employment with visitor's permit.

-The MFA has extended the advice against travel to countries outside the EU, the EEA and the Schengen area until 31 August, and will remove the advice against travel to a number of countries in the EU, the EEA and the Schengen area as of 30 June.
+The MFA has extended the advice against travel to countries outside the EU, the EEA, the Schengen area and and the United Kingdom until 15 November.
+See the latest Changes to the Ministry for Foreign Affairs’ advice against travel

 Information to PhD-students and staff who reside in accommodation provided by KI Housing